wpbones/website-docs/README.md

 </p>

-WP Bones is a framework for [WordPress](http://wordpress.org) written with [composer](https://getcomposer.org/).
-You can use [WPKirk](https://github.com/wpbones/WPKirk) repo as a boilerplate to create a plugin.
+WP Bones is a framework for WordPress written with Composer.
+You can use WPKirk repo as a boilerplate to create a plugin.

-As you know, WordPress doesn't support composer.
+As you know, WordPress doesn't support Composer.
 So, I have used a little trick to fix this issue.

 ## Documentation